spoilvoid/OpenLTM/README.md

 # OpenLTM

-> [!NOTE]
-> OpenLTM is a open codebase intending to collect prevailing **architectures** of large time-series models.
-It is not intended for checkpoint reproduction.
-We aim to provide a pipeline to develop and evaluate large time-series models, covering three tasks: **supervised training**, **large-scale pre-training**, and **adaptation**.
+OpenLTM is a open codebase aiming to provide a pipeline to develop and evaluate large time-series models.

 > For deep time series models and task-specific benchmarks, we recommend [Time-Series-Library](https://github.com/thuml/Time-Series-Library) and this comprehensive [Survey](https://arxiv.org/abs/2407.13278).